moj-analytical-services/mojchart/README.md

 and y axes for use with `coord_flip()`.

-Note that the name `theme_gss()` is because the Analysis Function Guidance was previously provided by the Government Statistical Service (GSS).
+Note that the name `theme_gss()` is because the Analysis Function guidance was previously provided by the Government Statistical Service (GSS).

 ## Colour palettes